nyangweso-rodgers/Web-Applications-with-React.js/React-Getting-Started/README.md

 * In the context of `Angular` and `React`, __Angular__ is a framework, while `React` is a library. `Angular` provides a complete solution for building web applications, including a structure for organizing and building the application, as well as a set of conventions and tools for handling tasks such as state management and server communication. `React`, on the other hand, provides a set of components and functions that can be used to build a user interface, but it is up to the developer to choose how to handle other aspects of the application.

 # Introduction to `React`
-* `React` is a `JavaScript library` used to build _User Interfaces_ developed and maintained by __Facebook__.
-It is capable of building complex and highly interactive single-page web applications.

-# How does `ReactJS` Work?
-* `ReactJS` creates a __VIRTUAL DOM__ in memory.
-Instead of manipulating the browser's `DOM` directly, `ReactJS` creates a __virtual DOM__ in memory, where it does all the necessary manipulating, before making the changes in the browser `DOM`.

-* `ReactJS` only changes what needs to be changed! i.e., it finds out what changes have been made, and changes only what needs to be changed.

-# Advantages of `ReactJS`
-* Very fast, gives smooth experience to users
-* Easy to develop and maintain due to its __Components__ based structure.
-A __component__ basically represent a piece of UI.
-Once a __component__ is created, it can be used as many times as you wish to.
-* can be use on client-side and server-side devices
-* reusable components rduce development time and help build complex functionalities
-* data is updated by refreshing UI, making it efficient

-# Cons OF `ReactJS`
-* `ReactJS` uses traditional `MVC` framework and hence requires complex configuration.
-* An in depth knowledge is required for integration the UI into `MVC framework`
-* __Redux__ and __Routing__ are external tools that need to be learnt, whereas `Angular` has most of these tools inbuilt.

 # Angular vs React
 Parameter | Angular | React